gregoryguillou/terraform-deck-demo/README.md

-# terraform-deck stacks
+# terraform stacks

-This project contains a set of terraform directories (stacks) to demonstrate how you can use [terraform-deck](https://github.com/gregoryguillou/terraform-deck).
+This project contains a set of terraform directories (stacks) to demonstrate how you can use [terraform-api](https://github.com/gregoryguillou/terraform-api).
 This includes:

-- The `demo` stack includes a very basic stack based on consul to test and demonstrate `terraform-deck`.
+- The `demo` stack includes a very basic stack based on consul to test and demonstrate `terraform-api`.